 It is with great pleasure that I can now re-publish an interview that ASH Magazine co-editor Dave Hunt produced for the Summer 1992 edition of the magazine.
-The interview is now 15 years old, so please bear this in mind when reading it!
-Chesca's Greenwood Tarot is now unfortunately out of print but an online guide is available here: Green Wood tarot
+The interview is now over 30 years old, so please bear this in mind when reading it!
+Chesca's Greenwood Tarot is now unfortunately out of print but some online information is available here: Green Wood tarot

 This, the second in our occasional series of interviews with personalities within the esoteric scene takes us to meet one of the countries foremost "Magical Artists".
 Dave Hunt is the man with the questions.